MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 ## Examples
 - python jpg2hdf5.py -i ../test_set/ -n 100 -a
     - assumption: script is executed inside data_transform_script
-    - generates: train.h5 containg 100% curves and 100/3 images.
+    - generates: train.h5 containg 100% of the data inside transfrom_script which are 100 pictures.
+That means the generated h5 files contains floor(100/3) images.
     - Note: If you try using -c, be aware that there might not be curves in the dataset

 - python jpg2hdf5.py -i ./ -s 0.2